eclipse-theia/theia-website/src/docs/user_ai.md

 To connect to models hosted via [Ollama](https://ollama.com/), enter the corresponding URL, along with the available models, in the settings (as shown below).

 <img src="../../ollama-setting.png" alt="Ollama configuration in the Theia IDE" style="max-width: 525px">

+**Some models on Ollama support using an OpenAI compatible API.
+In this case, we recommend using the [Theia AI provider for OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm)**

 ### Custom Request Settings